-In post-processed differential GPS the base and roving recievers have no active data link between them.
+In post-processed differential GPS, the base and roving receivers have no active data link between them.
 Instead, each records the satellite observations that will allow differential correction at a later time.
-Differential correction software is used to combine and process the data collected from these receivers.
+Differential correction software combines and processes the data collected from these receivers.

 Precise Positioning Service (PPS)